-At Nebraska Medicine, we are world-renowned for the extreme effort we place in monitoring you during surgery, and helping you recover immediately following surgery.
+At Nebraska Medicine, we are world-renowned for the extreme effort we place in monitoring you during surgery and helping you recover immediately following surgery.

-Our cardiac anesthesiologists have specialized training in monitoring the function of the heart during surgery, using advanced heart monitoring tools called transesophageal echocardiography (TEE) and transthoracic echocardiography (TTE).This tool allows our anesthesiologists to measure the function of the heart and gives them direct visualization of the chambers of your heart during the operation, along with your heart's valves and the major connecting vessels and veins that supply blood to the heart.
+Our cardiac anesthesiologists have specialized training in monitoring the function of the heart during surgery.
+They use advanced heart-monitoring tools called transesophageal echocardiography (TEE) and transthoracic echocardiography (TTE).
+These tools allow our anesthesiologists to measure the function of the heart.
+They also give them direct visualization of the chambers of your heart during the operation, along with your heart's valves and the major connecting vessels and veins that supply blood to the heart.

-The progressive care unit provides an intermediate level of care to heart patients with a variety of diagnoses, including coronary artery disease, congestive heart failure, myocardial infraction, angina and arrhythmias.
+The most critically ill and complex patients receive care in our intensive care units.
+The progressive care unit provides an intermediate level of care to heart patients with a variety of diagnoses, including coronary artery disease, congestive heart failure, myocardial infarction, angina and arrhythmias.

 Care is provided to patients who have undergone open-heart surgery, heart catheterization/angioplasty, stents and heart transplants and have had pacemakers and defibrillators installed.